pinecone-io/pinecone-rust-client/README.md

 ```

 ### Default client
 Use the `default_client()` function, which is the equivalent of constructing a `PineconeClientConfig` struct with all fields set to `None`.
+Configuration values will be read from environment variables.
 ```rust
 let pinecone: PineconeClient = pinecone_sdk::pinecone::default_client().expect("Failed to create Pinecone instance");
 ```

-Some parameters may be passed in as environment variables:
-- The API key must be passed in either as an argument or as an environment variable called `PINECONE_API_KEY`.
-If not passed in as an argument, the client will attempt to read in an environment variable value.
-- The control plane host, if not passed in as an argument, will attempt to read in an environment variable called `PINECONE_CONTROLLER_HOST`.
-If it is not an environment variable, it will default to `https://api.pinecone.io`.

 # Indexes